 How analytics helped

 The results have been significant, and measurable.
-Just weeks after rolling out an innovative solution for real-time management of order-price exceptions, the member firm client was already adding dollars to its bottom line.
+Just weeks after rolling out an innovative solution for real-time management of order-price exceptions, the client was already adding dollars to its bottom line.

-Less than a year after implementing an analytics module, the member firm client uncovered US$50 million in profit-improvement opportunities, and was on its way to realizing some US$4 million of benefit by executing on these opportunities.
-What’s more, further value was added by addressing other critical streams – including pricing policies, customer segmentation, brand positioning, training, and change management.
+Less than a year after implementing an analytics module, the client uncovered US$50 million in profit-improvement opportunities, and was on its way to realizing some US$4 million of benefit by executing on these opportunities.
+What’s more, the team added value by addressing other critical streams – including pricing policies, customer segmentation, brand positioning, training, and change management.

 The project also implemented process and policy recommendations to improve overall business practices in freight, payment terms, and loads/rebates.
 For example, enforcing CFO approval on any freight waiver is expected to provide US$600,000 in profit.
 Eliminating unprofitable payment terms, and consolidating terms into more manageable numbers, should deliver up to US$2 million in profit.
-Going forward better visibility to rebate programs is expected to result in several million dollars in profit improvements.
+And better visibility to rebate programs will result in several million dollars in profit improvements going forward.